aryeshuacheng/gdd/README.md

 From database.yml:

 development:
-  <<: *default
 database: gdd-ai-staging
 username: postgres
 password: postgres

 This means that in a development environnment (your local machine), Rails will attempt to connect to a database named "gdd-ai-staging" with the credentials as specified in username and password.
 You can use a generic password in the previous step, i.e. you can just use the username, "postgres", and the password, "postgres".